 Staff should not give their personal mobile phone numbers or email addresses to children or parents, nor should they communicate with them by text message or personal email.
-If they need to speak to a child/parent by telephone, they should use one of the Pre-School's telephones and email using the Pre-School system.
-The group leader on all trips should take the Pre-School mobile phone with them.
-The Pre-School mobile should be used for any contact with parents that may be necessary.
+During out of hours working and school holidays, the manager may use her mobile phone to contact parents in emergencies.
+If staff need to speak to a child/parent by telephone, they should use one of the Pre-School's telephones and email using the Pre-School system.
+The group leader on all trips should take a mobile phone with them to be contactable by Pre-School.